 Niche, content, and analysis

-Think about which way you want to go, whether this is actually a passion or motivation and/or whether you can earn money in that market.
+Think about which way you want to go, whether this is actually a passion or motivation, and/or whether you can earn money in that market.
 It can take a while before you see a real return on investment in affiliate marketing.
 Investment here is, however, a great deal of time, patience, and perseverance.
 You do not have many costs as a starting affiliate.

 Content, content, content

 Next, try to match your content to the keywords and other data that come up in analytics and webmaster tools.
-Based on that data you will really have to answer the questions or provide the information that visitors are looking for.
-Whether these are travel tips, or where you can buy the cheapest socks.
+Based on that data, you will really have to answer the questions or provide the information that visitors are looking for, whether these are travel tips or where you can buy the cheapest socks.

 If everything starts to run a little and you have some traction on your domain, it is good to sign up with different affiliate networks.
-Commission Junction, Share A Sale, ClickBank are among the well known ones.
+Commission Junction, Share A Sale, ClickBank are among the well-known ones.
 See if they have programs in your niche and sign up for those programs.

 If the advertisers have accepted you, you start by replacing your normal links with affiliate links that you can find in the networks.
 You will, for example, choose from your travel blog where that trip to Morocco is best arranged or the cheapest.
 You explain this to your visitors.
 Do you know how to convince them and book them through your site/links?
-Then you get a commission about that booking.
+Then you get a commission for that booking.

 The success of your website largely depends on the content and the added value of your website.
 Do you know how to captivate the reader/visitor?
 Find the visitor he is looking for?
-Do you offer added value or is the visitor gone again in no time?
-This is all very important, but a successful affiliate can – almost – not without SEO, link building and/or pr.
+Do you offer added value, or is the visitor gone again in no time?
+This is all very important, but a successful affiliate can – almost – not without SEO, link building, and/or pr.
 You have to bring your product to the man, right at the beginning.

 Social and community building

-To Sum it Up… 8 Concrete tips to start with affiliate marketing
+To Sum it Up… 8 Concrete tips to start with affiliate marketing.

 - Start with WordPress or another free CMS.
 As a starting affiliate, it is nowhere necessary to invest in a completely custom-made system.
 Everything you need is – almost – free of charge.
 It is also good to learn first before investing.
 Invest first in knowledge, only then in more professional sites.